 Caution: Consult your physician prior to use if you are pregnant, breastfeeding, taking antiplatelets, or taking anticoagulants.
 People with a known bleeding tendency or known allergy to earthworms should not take this product.

-Can Boluoke® be safely taken if the patient is on blood thinning agents?
+Is it safe to take Boluoke® if the person is also on blood thinning agents?

-Lumbrokinase has been safely used together with blood thinning agents in various clinical studies, and does not have any adverse interaction nor increase the chance of bleeding other than what is inherent to the blood thinners (Park S, Kye KC, Sumi H, et al. 1989).
-Boluoke® has been shown not to significantly affect PT and aPTT (thus it does not affect INR).
-However, patients should always consult their physicians before taking Boluoke® while on any prescriptions.
+Clinical studies have safely used Lumbrokinase together with blood thinning agents, and documented no adverse interactions nor an increase in the chance of bleeding beyond that which has already been documented for blood thinners (Park S, Kye KC, Sumi H, et al. 1989).
+It has been demonstrated that Boluoke® does not significantly affect PT and aPTT (and therefore it does not affect INR).
+It is always recommended that patients consult with their physician before using Boluoke® while on any other medications.